murphygroup/cellorganizer-documentation_old/README.md

 `

-This project is covered by the MIT License
+This project is covered by MIT License